Preparing for Interviews

 - Research your prospective employer using CDC and internet resources such as Glassdoor, the Gordon Library, and Handshake.

-- Set up a mock interview with a CDC staff member who will interview and record you before providing constructive feedback on how to improve your interviewing techniques.
-Schedule a mock interview through Handshake.
+- Schedule a InterviewStream Feedback appointment with a CDC staff member who will interview and record you before providing constructive feedback on how to improve your interviewing techniques.
+Schedule a InterviewStream Feedback appointment through Handshake.

 - Send a thank you note after the interview to help set you apart from other candidates.
 Download the Thank You Note tipsheet (PDF) for information on what to include in your notes, and when to send them.